qteatime/kate/docs/dev-manual.md

 ## Porting to Kate

-Chances are you already have a game that runs on Kate—if it runs on a web browser, there are high chances it's supported in Kate as well.
-Just note that if you use more dangerous/privacy-concerning APIs (like geolocation), then Kate does not offer support for it currently.
+Chances are you already have a game that can run on Kate—if it runs on a web browser, there are high chances you can make it run in Kate as well.
+Just note that Kate is not a web browser; if your game relies on being online or uses dangerous APIs (such as geolocation or camera), you won't be able to run it in the emulator.

 So, what goes into porting a game for Kate?
 Here's a small checklist: